 Sandy's east-bench neighborhoods — Pepperwood, Alta, Granite — have the classic mix of 1990s–2000s custom homes with lots of square footage and serious HVAC loads.
 That makes dual-battery or battery-plus-generator setups common here.

-BYOP Electric designs battery and generator systems around the actual loads in your house, not a brochure’s “typical home.”
-We walk the property, read your bill, look at your panel, and ask what you actually want running when the grid is out.
+BYOP Electric designs battery and generator systems around the loads in your house, not a brochure’s “typical home.”
+We walk the property, read your bill, look at your panel, and ask what you want running when the grid is out.
 The result is a system that covers what matters and nothing you don’t need to pay for.

 For homes with existing solar — especially the 10kW+ systems installed over the last five years — we retrofit batteries that finally make those panels useful during an outage.
 Most grid-tied solar shuts off when the grid fails; a properly integrated battery keeps it running.